TiagoMSSantos/MobileRT/docs/README.md

 ## Compile Ray tracer
 It is also possible to clone this repository and compile this ray tracer by yourself.
-To compile it, it is essential to install cmake and have a C++ compiler.
+To compile it, it is essential to install cmake and have a C++11 compiler.
 It is also needed the [Qt4](https://www.qt.io/) library and the [git](https://git-scm.com/) control system to get the code from the repository.
 <br/>